 - Play in the garden.

 - With an adults help, contact your friends.

-- Do something creative – make something out of recycling!
+- Do something creative – painting, drawing or make something out of recycling!

 - Help at home.

 - Please check the school website (https://www.bostonstmarys.co.uk/) and our Twitter account @Bostonstmarys regularly for updates.
 You will find your child’s learning under the separate year group pages within the ‘Remote Learning’ tab of our website.
 Your child should prioritise this learning before completing any additional education activities (e.g. those suggested above or via any of the extra links we have suggested).